Hisar district: Administrative divisions

-Hisar continued to be the District Headquarters of the largest District in the state until its reorganization in 1966 when parts were carved out to create the new Jind District.
+Hisar continued to be the District Headquarters of the largest District in the state until its reorganisation in 1966 when parts were carved out to create the new Jind District.
 The Tehsil Bhiwani and Loharu estate were later transferred to Bhiwani district on its creation in 1974.
 It was further bifurcated when Sirsa district was created entirely out of Hisar District.
 Fatehabad district has now been carved out of this district.

 At present Hisar district consists of the eight tehsils of Adampur, Agroha, Barwala, Hisar, Hansi-1, Hansi-2, Narnaund and Uklanamandi, two Sub-Tehsils of Balsamand and Bass.
 Vehicle registration numbers for Hisar district are: Hisar HR 20 and HR 39 (commercial no), Hansi HR 21 and Barwala HR 80.

 Hisar is a divisional headquarters of the Divisional Commissioner and also the headquarters of the Police Range.
 It is also a battalion Headquarters of Border Security Force, 3rd battalion of Haryana Armed Police and police commando force.
 All these departments are now housed in a five storied District Administrative Complex completed in 1980, which adjoins the new Judiciary Complex.